 Floor treatments are widely available cleaning products specifically designed to add luster and shine, all while conditioning your hardwood floors.
 While these products are excessive to use on a weekly basis, it is certainly reasonable to treat your floor to this process every month or so, depending on traffic, and the simple steps needed to do so are well worth the effort.
 Be sure to verify the contents and application procedures for your specific product, and should any questions arise, refer to your local home products retailer for further advice.
 Sometimes mixtures/concentrates can vary from brand to brand, so be sure to check the label for mixture directions.

-Many conditioning products available today are offered in a full strength version, which can be sprayed, either by aerosol or pump, directly onto your floor, then mopped dry with a clean dry rag or mop.
-It is typically in your best interest to follow your routine cleaning procedures prior to the application, to insure that no foreign objects can be collected by the rag or mop and cause scratching or marring.
+Many conditioning products available today are offered in a full-strength version, which can be sprayed, either by aerosol or pump, directly onto your floor, then mopped dry with a clean dry rag or mop.
+It is typically in your best interest to follow your routine cleaning procedures prior to the application, to ensure that no foreign objects can be collected by the rag or mop and cause scratching or marring.
 Once the area is cleaned and prepped, spread the product evenly over the entire area.
-Work backwards toward the opening of the room and gently buff the area clean.
+Work backward toward the opening of the room and gently buff the area clean.
 Doing this every month or so is perfectly safe for your floor's finish and will add that desired effect of longevity and beauty to your home.

 3. Annual Floor Sealing

 Every year or so, it is a good idea to seal and condition your hardwood floors.
-This a simple procedure, completed with products that are also readily available, and can be done in an afternoon.
+This a simple procedure, completed with products that are also readily available and can be done in an afternoon.
 When shopping for a floor sealer, be sure to check the contents and verify there are no dyes contained in the product.
 While dyes may be appropriate for tinting a floor's finish, in this application, you want to retain the natural color of the floor and preserve the factory finish.
 Clean and prep the entire floor surface properly before getting started.

 Begin sealing your floor by applying liberal amounts of bottled sealer to a localized area of the floor.
-With a clean mop or rag, begin brushing the sealer evenly one section at time, and allow ample time for the sealer to dry.
+With a clean mop or rag, begin brushing the sealer evenly one section at a time, and allow ample time for the sealer to dry.
 Once the sealer is dry, it's time to buff the area.
 This simple procedure consists of rubbing a clean, soft rag in a circular manner across the entire surface of the treated area.
 Take time during this process to step back, and try to align your sight evenly with the floor to verify that all the sealer has been properly removed and buffed out.
 If this is done properly, it should provide a clean, clear improvement on your floor's original finish.

 Following these steps will drastically extend the life and beauty of your hardwood floor.
 Because every floor is different, it's always best to confer with your home improvement store professionals regarding product solutions that best fit your application.
 While general floor cleaner is appropriate in most cases, also be sure to check with the manufacturer of your floor’s finish before applying any chemical agents; failing to do so could adversely affect the condition and the life of the floor.